 The mission of Organic Computing is to tame complexity in technical systems by providing appropriate degrees of freedom for self-organized behaviour adapting to changing requirements of the execution environment, in particular with respect to human needs.
 According to this vision an organic computer system should be aware of its own capabilities, the requirements of the environment, and it should be equipped with a number of "self-x" properties allowing for the anticipated adaptiveness and for a reduction in the complexity of system management.
-These self-x properties are self-organisation, self-configuration, self-organization, self-protection and self-explanation.
+These self-x properties are self-organisation, self-configuration, self-organization, self-configuration, self-organization, self-configuration, self-organization, self-nealing, self-protection and self-explanation.
 In spite of these self-x properties, an organic system should be open to external control actions which might be necessary to prevent undesired behaviour.